FareHarbor/fareharbor-docs/external-api/getting-started.md

 and request access.
 Access is currently limited to select partners as we develop our initial API.

+## Rate Limits

+Each partner is allowed approximately 1400 requests per minute to the FareHarbor External API.
+This is about 23 requests per second.

+FareHarbor may reject requests in excess of this limit.
+In this case, the API will return an HTTP status of 429, "Too Many Requests".

+If you are currently running a lot of daily requests all at once, please consider spreading them out more evenly over the course of the day.

 ## Determining User Keys

 FareHarbor will provide approved API partners with User Keys that can be used to make requests and create bookings for suppliers.